antoinelb/coastal-engineering-with-rust-tutorials/tutorials/00_course_overview.md

 2. **Coding Exercises**: Progressive Rust implementations
 3. **Data Analysis**: Work with real coastal datasets
 4. **Visualization Tasks**: Create meaningful plots
-5. **Integration Projects**: Combine concepts across chapters
+5. **Integration Projects**: Optional projects that combine concepts across chapters (for those who complete multiple tutorials)

 ### Getting Started

-Begin with Tutorial 3.1, which introduces both wave statistics and Rust fundamentals.
-Ensure you have:
+You can begin with any tutorial that interests you, as each is self-contained.
+However, if you're new to both Rust and coastal dynamics, Tutorial 3.1 provides a good introduction to both.
+Before starting any tutorial, ensure you have:
 1. Completed the development environment setup
-2. Downloaded the first dataset (provided in Tutorial 3.1)
+2. The relevant textbook chapter available for reference
-3. Allocated 1-2 hours for the tutorial
+3. Allocated appropriate time (see schedule above)

-4. Have the textbook Chapter 3.1-3.4 available for reference
+Each tutorial will provide or generate its own datasets, so you don't need to worry about dependencies between tutorials.

 Let's build tools that contribute to safer, more resilient coastlines!